bvreede/OAmonitoring/README.md

 Content:
 Taverne keyword in Pure, used to determine Green OA Status and identify the Taverne share in Green OA.
 OA Status in Pure and file and file availability in repository.
 OA status is determined by employees of Utrecht University Library who manually check each publication added to Pure, add the full text and determine if it is OA available (Open/Embargoed/Closed).
-OA status and file availability are at this moment not part of the pipeline but are being used to identify items for the manual check.
+OA status is at this moment not part of the pipeline but is being used to identify items for the manual check.
 Result: taverne = TRUE/FALSE

 ## Assigning OA labels